katelynburke/citi_bike_analytics/README.md

 ## Project Overview:
 This project uses the visualization and analytics software Tableau.
 In this project, I aggregate the data found in the Citi Bike Trip History Logs to build a data story on Tableau to answer many pressing questions about Citi Bike.
 I also used Python Pandas and Jupyter Notebook to clean and merge the Citi Bike data sets.
 The Tableau story I have created, helps report interesting facts and data about the Citi Bike program during 2018 and 2019 in an engaging, understandable, and colorful way.

-This project focuses on Citi Bike Trip Data from 2018 to 2019.
+This project focuses on Citi Bike Trip Data from January - December 2018

 ## Questions Explored: